-To access the dialog, use Edit > Preferences (Win) or GenVision Pro > Preferences (Mac).
+To access the dialog on Windows, use Edit > Preferences.
+On Macintosh, use GenVision Pro > Preferences (macOS 12 and lower) or GenVision Pro > Settings (macOS 13 and higher).
 If the Temporary Files section is not already active, click on the phrase "Temporary Files" on the left.